-The predicate $f{P_1,\ldots,P_m}$ (in the following referred to simply as f, to improve readability) has to satisfy the following FOL assertions:
+The predicate $f{P_1,...,P_m}$ (in the following referred to simply as f, to improve readability) has to satisfy the following FOL assertions:

-$$\begin{array}{l} \forall x, p_1, \dots, p_m, r. \ f(x, p_1, \dots, p_m, r) \supset \bigwedge{i=1}^m P_i(p_i) \\ \forall x, p_1, \dots, p_m, r, r'. \ f(x, p_1, \dots, p_m, r) \land f(x, p_1, \dots, p_m, r') \supset r = r' \\ \forall x, p_1, \dots, p_m, r. \ C(x) \land f(x, p_1, \dots, p_m, r) \supset R(r) \end{array}$$
+$$\forall x, p_1, ..., p_m, r. \ f(x, p_1, ..., p_m, r) \supset \bigwedge{i=1}^m P_i(p_i)$$

+$$\forall x, p_1, ..., p_m, r, r'. \ f(x, p_1, ..., p_m, r) \land f(x, p_1, ..., p_m, r') \supset r = r'$$

+$$\forall x, p_1, ..., p_m, r. \ C(x) \land f(x, p_1, ..., p_m, r) \supset R(r)$$

-The first assertion imposes the correct typing for the parameters, which, observe, depends only on the name of the operation, and not the class to which the operation belongs (in fact, an operation may belong to several classes).
+The first assertion imposes the correct typing for the parameters, which, observe, depends only on the name of the operation, and not on the class to which the operation belongs (in fact, an operation may belong to several classes).
 The next assertion imposes that invoking the operation on a given object with given parameters determines in a unique way the return value (i.e., the relation corresponding to the operation is in fact a function from the invocation object and the parameters to the result).
 The last assertion imposes the correct type of the result, depending on the class (and the parameters) to which the operation is applied.

-UML allows for the overloading of operations, which takes place between two or more functions having the same name but different signatures.
-Overriding takes place when two operations have the same signature, but behave in different ways.
-In UML class diagrams for the conceptual perspective, where the bodies of operations are not specified, overriding may only show up as a restriction on the type of the result.
+UML allows for the overloading of operations, i.e., it allows for two or more functions, possibly in the same class, that have the same name but different signatures.
+Overriding occurs when two operations have the same signature, but behave in different ways.
+In UML class diagrams for the conceptual perspective, where the bodies of operations are not specified in the diagram, overriding may only show up as a restriction on the type of the result.
 Observe that the above formalization allows one to have operations with the same name or even with the same name and the same signature in two different classes, and correctly captures overloading and overriding.

-$^{10}$ Observe that a function returning multiple results can be represented by a function returning a single tuple of results, i.e., a complex value.
+Observe that a function returning multiple results can be represented by a function returning a single tuple of results, i.e., a complex value.